Southern Resident Killer Whale Outreach

 Join us online to learn more about endangered Southern Resident Killer Whales, their families, their food chain, and actions you can take to help protect them.

 The Southern Resident Killer Whale outreach team is delivering pop-up outreach activities at marinas, docks and parks in Tofino, Ucluelet, Vancouver and West Vancouver from June – August 2021.
 We are excited to connect with you!

 Do you want to learn more about the endangered Southern Resident Killer Whales, explore coastal BC and play some nature games along the way?
 Time to Xplore!

 Southern Resident Killer Whales are endangered.
 They struggle to find enough food to eat and are vulnerable to contaminants.
-Noise pollution and disruption from boats interfere with their hunt for prey.
+Noise and disruption from boats interfere with their hunt for prey.

 Management Measures have been put in place to reduce disturbance from boats and to protect Chinook Salmon, an important food source for Southern Resident Killer Whales.

 Looking to learn more?
 A number of outreach and education products have been developed in collaboration with Transport Canada, Fisheries and Oceans Canada, Environment and Climate Change Canada and Parks Canada to help raise awareness:

 - Help Protect Southern Resident Killer Whales: Know before you go (brochure)